gpac/gpac/README.md

 ## gpac
 As of version 0.9.0, GPAC includes a filter engine in charge of stream management and used by most applications in GPAC.
 For API backward compatibility, old apps (MP4Box, MP4Client, ...) have been kept but rewritten to match the new filter architecture.
 They do not however expose all possible filter connections.
 The gpac application is a direct interface to the filter engine of GPAC, allowing any combinaison of filers not enabled by other apps.
-See gpac -h for more details.
+See gpac -h for more details, and check libgpac filter documentation.

 # Roadmap